gaterunner341/gaterunner341.github.io/_posts/2023-07-31-Quishing-Investigations.md

     decode(file_name)
 ```

 I’m a major fan of mixing BASH and Python together, which gives you more options to run outputs through different tools.
-In my example below, I’m using BASH to store the Python script output into a variable and pipe it into a tool called **[IOC-Fanger](https://ioc-fang.github.io/){: .hover-underline-animation target=”_blank”}** using the defang option.
-I have the scripts available on my **[GitHub](https://github.com/gaterunner341/QRDecode/tree/main){: .hover-underline-animation target=”_blank”}**.
+In my example below, I’m using BASH to store the Python script output into a variable and pipe it into a tool called **[IOC-Fanger](https://ioc-fang.github.io/){: .hover-underline-animation target="_blank"}** using the defang option.
+I have the scripts available on my **[GitHub](https://github.com/gaterunner341/QRDecode/tree/main){: .hover-underline-animation target="_blank"}**.

 Here is the command syntax:
 ```